Data, Disinfo, and Beyond: Zignal Heads to DMFS

 - Understanding how different people engage with different topics

-For Marketing and Communications professionals, updating your measurement metrics is an essential part of digital transformation.
+For Communications and Risk professionals, updating your measurement metrics is an essential part of digital transformation.
 Learn more in our Metrics That Matter report.

 What to Do About Disinformation?